Wazuh central components

 Configuring vulnerability detection

-if it exists.This configuration enables the vulnerability detection module to index vulnerabilities and alerts.
-It updates the vulnerability feed every 60 minutes.
+block if it exists.The updated configuration enables the Wazuh Vulnerability Detection module to index vulnerabilities and alerts, with the vulnerability feed refreshing every 60 minutes.
+Add the following block to the configuration file:

 <vulnerability-detection> <enabled>yes</enabled> <index-status>yes</index-status> <feed-update-interval>60m</feed-update-interval> </vulnerability-detection>

-Configure the indexer block with the details of your Wazuh indexer host.
+block contains the details of your Wazuh indexer host.
+During the upgrade, a default<indexer>

 Replace